 Is there anything else I should consider before applying?

-Creative Writing at Edinburgh is staffed by a small cohort of writers of fiction and poetry.
+Creative Writing at Edinburgh is staffed by a small cohort of writers of fiction and poetry and we are extremely selective in our recruitment.
 Sometimes, strong applications from talented writers do not receive offers because the proposed projects fall outside our areas of specialisation.
 A PhD requires close supervision from a specialist in the field: this holds equally for Creative Writing as for literary studies and applies to both elements of your project.

 FAQs about our programme